bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 For example, in SQL Developer 18.3 and higher in the Connection Type field select the value Cloud Wallet that allows you to enter a credentials file.
 SQL Developer then presents a list of the available connections in the Service field (the connections are included in the credentials files).

+MAGU: This paragraph is confusing.
+You start the as if you going to be an example of the previous paragraph but then you talk about how to connect using SQL Developer.
+I would recommend creating another section to explain how to connect to ADW using SQL Developer

 If your application provides support for wallets or provides specific support for an Autonomous Data Warehouse connection,for example, Oracle SQL Developer, Oracle recommends that you use that type of connection.

 ![](images/1000/image1000_1.png)